pantheon-systems/documentation/source/_docs/enable-https.md

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 Enable HTTPS before updating DNS.
-HTTPS for custom domains is available for Professional plans and above.
+HTTPS for custom domains is available for Professional plans and above; see our <a href="https://pantheon.io/pricing-comparison">pricing page</a> for details.
 All plans can <a href="/docs/guides/cloudflare-enable-https/">enable HTTPS with Cloudflare's Universal SSL</a>.</div>

 ## Steps to Enable HTTPS